 You will also need carefully prepared tinder.
 Use your Survival Knife to trim dry bark off of trees, if possible dead tree limbs.
 Dried grass or the cotton like material behind some tree barks like a cottonwood make excellent tinder.
 Shape the tinder in to a bird's nest, this provides the glowing embers some shielding from the wind.
 Try to keep the material as loose as possible.
 Don't bunch it together like a snowball.
 Loose material has more gaps where oxygen can fuel the flames.

-How do you actually make a fire with your Survival Knife?
+make a fire with your Survival Knife?

 Clean the ground of debris where you are going to build the fire.
 Clean an area wider than you need to.
 Safety is always critical.
 You want to use the fire for warmth and to cook food for survival.
 You don't want to discover how the U.S. Forest Service trains their firefighters.